 Both crunchiness and tenderness.

-The crunchiness comes from certain vegetables like carrots and water bamboo shoots.
+The crunchiness comes from certain vegetables, such as carrots and water bamboo shoots.
 Obviously, we don’t have that here in the States.
 At least I haven’t seen them.
 So we are gonna substitute with broccoli stems.
 (My genius mom came up with this idea.
 I hope you don’t throw away broccoli stems anymore after learning this recipe.)

 Hot and Sour Soup in a soup pot